Sections of This Topic Include

 - Leading Innovation

 - Linking Innovation in Operations

 - Perspectives on Creativity

 Learn More in the Library’s Blogs Related to Innovation in the Workplace

 In addition to the articles on this current page, see the following blogs which have posts related to Innovation in the Workplace.
 Scan down the blog’s page to see various posts.
 Also, see the section “Recent Blog Posts” in the sidebar of the blog or click on “Next” near the bottom of a post in the blog.

 - Library’s Supervision Blog

 Businesses, for-profit and nonprofit, are facing change like never before.
-Numerous driving forces to this change included a rapidly expanding marketplace (globalization), and increasing competition, diversity among consumers, and availability to new forms of technology.
+Numerous driving forces to this change included a rapidly expanding marketplace (globalization), increasing competition, diversity among consumers, and availability of new forms of technology.
 Innovation and creativity are often key to the success of a business, particularly when strategizing during strategic planning, and when designing new products and services.
 Creative thinking and innovation are particularly useful during Strategic Planning (when strategizing) and in Product Development (when designing new products and services.)
 (The library includes many areas of information related to creativity.
 See Creativity.)
-Also consider numerous creative methods for solving problems and making decisions.)
+Also, consider numerous creative methods for solving problems and making decisions.)

 © Copyright Carol Muse